mrt39/landing-page/README.md

 # landing-page
-Assignment for the Odin Project
+Assignment for The Odin Project regarding CSS-flexbox (display:flex)